-- Good news for all: the Lifetime Allowance (LTA) was fully abolished on 6 April 2024 to encourage continued working and pension saving. - But be careful: the new legislation provides HM Treasury with the power to amend primary legislation until 6 April 2026. - New regulations, if made after 5 April 2024, will have effect for the tax year in which they are made any 'loopholes' will likely be - Pension contributions can recommence without loss of pension protection except for those with Fixed Protection (FP) 2016 or Individual Protection (IP) 2016 applied for after the March 2023 Budget, whose protection will be lost if contributions are made after 15 March 2023. - Maximum tax-free cash for the vast majority will remain the same fixed at £268,275 or at protected tax-free cash amount.
-Transitional rules are in place that determine how pension benefits accessed prior to 6 April 2024 impact tax-free cash entitlement. - The new government has ruled out a return of the old LTA rules. - The new legislation brings with it some quirks: we recommend taking advice before undertaking action.
-HMRC has recognised that parts of the new legislation contain errors, meaning that the legislation does not work as intended for a small number of individuals.
-This Briefing Note may not be relied upon in any way as advice this can be a complex area and further updates to the legislation are expected.
+- Good news for all: the Lifetime Allowance is to be fully abolished from 6 April 2024 to encourage continued working and pension saving. - But be careful: the draft legislation provides HM Treasury with the power to amend primary legislation up to 6 April 2026. - New regulations, if made after 5 April 2024, will have effect for the tax year in which they are made any 'loopholes' will likely be closed. - Pension contributions can recommence without loss of pension protection except for those with FP 16 or IP 16 applied for after March 2023 budget, whose protection will be lost if contributions are made after 15 March 2023. - Tax-free cash for the vast majority will remain the same fixed at £268,275 or at protected tax-free cash amount. - Those concerned about a policy reversal under a new government could consider crystallising their benefits under the current rules. - Those considering a transfer of their pension overseas to a Qualifying Recognised Overseas Pension Scheme (QROPS) should consider whether action is needed prior to 5 April 2024 (excess over Overseas Transfer Allowance to be charged at 25%). - The new legislation brings with it some quirks: we recommend taking advice before undertaking action.
+The above is based on draft legislation that has not yet been enacted.
+Therefore, this Briefing Note may not be relied upon in any way as advice the Finance Bill, when finalised with Royal Assent, may have changed.